namtel-hp/roesena-app/doc/data-structure.md

 - `description` contains the text description of the event
 - `startDate` is an ISO string of the point in time when the event starts
 - `endDate` is an ISO string of the point in time when the event ends
-- `participants` lists persons or groups, that are specifically invited to the event
+- `participants` ids of the persons that are invited to the event
 - `authorityGroup` contains the authority level you need at least to access the event